chainwayxyz/citrea-docs/technical-specs/characteristics/bitcoin-settlement-trust-minimized-btc-bridge/README.md

 In order to reduce the program size committed on Bitcoin (and thus the fraud proof size), all of the above logic is enshrined in two Groth16 circuits.
 The BitVM program is actually a single Groth16 verifier, hardcoded with the circuit's verifying key.

 The operator provides the proof off-chain first.
-If everyone agrees its correct, the on-chain footprint is minimal - N/N signatures.
+If everyone agrees it's correct, the on-chain footprint is minimal - N/N signatures.
 If a verifier thinks there is a fraud, a challenge-response game starts between the verifier and operator.
 Eventually the loser's deposit gets slashed.
-If an operator is malicious, it will be removed from the committee and replaced by other pre-determined operator.
+If an operator is malicious, it will be removed from the committee and replaced by another pre-determined operator.

 ### Technical Limitations